jonandel/ha-hildebrandglow-dcc/README.md

 ## Debugging

-To debug the integration, add the following to your `configuration.yaml`
+To debug the integration, add the following to your `configuration.yaml`, and if you want to see the debug information as the Integration is setup, you will need to add this BEFORE clicking 'add integration'.

 ```yaml
 logger: